List of countries | Ranking

 Economic overview

-prior to COVID-19 and the February 2021 military coup, massive declines in poverty, rapid economic growth, and improving social welfare; underdevelopment, climate change, and unequal investment threaten progress and sustainability planning; since coup, foreign assistance has ceased from most funding sources
+Prior to COVID-19 and the February 2021 military coup, Burma experienced significant declines in poverty, rapid economic growth, and improving social welfare indicators.
+However, the ongoing underdevelopment, climate change impacts, and unequal investment distribution threaten the sustainability of these advancements.
+Since the coup, foreign assistance has largely ceased from most funding sources, exacerbating the economic challenges faced by the nation.
+The economy is now at a critical juncture, requiring urgent reforms and international support to stabilize and promote recovery.

 Real GDP (purchasing power parity)